First Year Experience

 All first year students live in a FYE community and will select from the options below.
 The majority of first year students live in Broadway and Ondine.
 Students accepted to the honors program have the option to also live in Stephen Epler.

 University Housing & Residence Life has teamed up with University Studies to offer a unique living experience.
 We offer five of the most popular freshman inquiry courses chosen by freshmen each year as a living learning community.
-These communities are paired with an academic faculty member and also include a Learning Community Assistant who attends class and serves as in-hall academic support for students in the community.
-This will fullfill your Freshman Inquiry graduation requirment.
+These communities are paired with an academic faculty member and also includes a Learning Community Assistant who attends class and serves as in-hall academic support for students in the community.
+Freshmen Inquiry is a PSU general education requirement.

 In this course, the complex relationship between people and the places in which we live, recreate and work will be explored.
 We will specifically focus on Portland places: its place as a context for human development and cultural expression; its place as an urban area of diverse communities; its place within the natural, material, and social environment of the Pacific Northwest.
 We will discuss what connects people to their place(s) as well as what makes their place(s) part of their social, cultural, spiritual, economic and political life.
 Visit Univeristy Studies for more information about the course.